How the internet works

 This is the last hurdle and it takes a whole team in an organisation to deploy websites, set-up version control work flows and clean up code with peer-reviews in the real world.

-It takes 3–4 months of learning everything else to deploy a site successfully.
+It takes 3–4 months of learning everything else - the basics of HTML, CSS and JavaScript - even before you get to the stage where you need to deploy a site successfully.

 If you got it done after several tries, amazing and good job.
 It all will get done in due course - stay calm and keep coding!